What is the "Gospel"?

 Part Four: Seeing, but not Perceiving

-Proverbs, the book of God’s eternal wisdom for all ages, states as axiomatic an important truth: “He that saith unto the wicked, Thou art righteous; him shall the people curse, nations shall abhor him.”
-When we make continual appeals to worldly or spiritually careless people that say or imply, “You are saved, but you need to get right with God,” are we not committing this sin?
-Perhaps if those whose preaching such a message would be honest enough with God and with their people to repent and preach the hard truth, we could see genuine revival in our day.
-It is the duty of God’s people, and especially preachers of His Word, to be as discerning as is humanly possible regarding the condition of people’s souls, and may God give us the wisdom to do so.
+Proverbs, the book of God’s eternal wisdom for all ages, states an axiom that should not be dismissed lightly: “He who says to the wicked, You are righteous; him the people will curse; nations will abhor him” (Proverbs 24:24).
+When we preach to worldly or spiritually careless people using appeals that either say or imply, “You are saved, but you need to get right with God,” are we not committing this sin?
+Perhaps if those who have preached such a message would be honest enough with God and with their people to confess that they have gotten it wrong, and begin preaching the hard truth, we could see genuine revival in our day.
+It is the duty of God’s people, and especially preachers of His Word, to be as discerning as is humanly possible regarding the condition of people’s souls, and may God give us the wisdom and the courage to do so!